eddins/imview/README.md

 ## Installation

 Download the `.mltbx` file from the [GitHub repository releases area](https://github.com/eddins/imview/releases/) or from the [File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/placeholder).
 Double-click on the downloaded file to automatically and run the MATLAB add-on installer.
 This will copy the files to your MATLAB add-ons area and add the appropriate folder to your MATLAB search path.

+After installation, this imview version may be shadowed by a placeholder function in Image Processing Toolbox with the same name.
+That function only issues an error message.
+It is a remnant of a general image display tool that existed in the product about 20 years ago.
+To fix this installation issue:

+1. Click "Set Path" in the MATLAB toolstrip.
+1. Find the path entry for the IMVIEW add-on; it may be near the bottom of the long list.
+1. Right-click on the path entry and select "Move to top."
+1. Check the box that says "Save path for future sessions."
+1. Click "Apply."

 Later, you can use the [MATLAB Add-On Manager](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html) to uninstall.